brittneyleighb/java-for-haters/java-for-haters.md

 ### What Makes Java Special (And By Special, We Mean Painful)

 Java's philosophy can be summarized as: **"Can it BE any more complicated?
-YES."** Here's what makes Java uniquely frustrating:
+YES, it can."** Here's what makes Java uniquely frustrating:

 #### 1. 🎭 Verbosity as a Virtue

 Java believes that if you can say something in 5 words, you should definitely use 50 instead.
-It's like having a conversation with someone who uses legal jargon to ask for the salt.
+It's like having a conversation with someone who uses jargon for the sake of sounding more intelligent.

 ```java
 // What you want to do: